javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter1.md

 Inside `Output/` directory you'll find a new `print` directory which contains a file name `book.pdf`.
 Open the file with your PDF reader and you'll see your book as a beautiful and carefully created PDF ebook.
-The PDF conversion is made with an external application named [PrinceXML](http://www.princexml.com/).
+The PDF conversion is performed with a third-party application named [PrinceXML](http://www.princexml.com/).
 If you don't have it installed on your computer, you can download a fully-functional demo version at <http://www.princexml.com/download/>